numpy/numpy-tutorials/README.md

 ```
 jupytext --set-formats ipynb,myst notebook.ipynb
 ```
-update either the MyST-NB or notebook:
+update either the MyST markdown or notebook file:
 ```
 jupytext --sync notebook.ipynb
 ```

 > __Note:__ With Jupytext installed, the classic Jupyter interface will
-> automatically open MyST-NB files as notebooks.
-In Jupyter lab, you can
+> automatically open MyST files as notebooks.
+In JupyterLab, you can
 > right-click and choose "Open With -> Notebook" to open as a notebook.
 > The outputs of your code cells are only saved in the `.ipynb` file.